liggetm/centos-atomic-k8s/README.md

 ## Pre-Reqs and setup

-On the Atomic hosts create a passwordless 'deploy' user with sudo privileges. eg;
+On each Atomic host create a passwordless 'deploy' user with sudo privileges. eg;
 ```
 # useradd deploy
 # passwd deploy